evanisrael/givenchy-landing/README.md

 ## Welcome To The Givenchy Spring Summer 2021 Landing Page Project!

-*This repository showcases my work as a Fullstack Developer during my studies at Yandex Practicum.
+*This repository showcases my work as a Fullstack Developer student during my studies at Yandex Practicum.
 The goal of this project was to create a visually stunning and responsive landing page for Givenchy's Spring Summer 2021 collection, designed by Matthew M. Williams.*

 ## Technologies Used
 <div align="center">